elis/code-banner/README.md

 * 🪄 Markdown, plain text, and smart tags
 * ⏱ Fast and responsive
 * ⌗ Read and display data from `package.json` or any yaml/json file
+* 🖼 Templating support and templates for common use cases
+* 💾 Custom data context - read and display data from any file

 ## Usage